hexadivine/ctf_writeups/notes/tools/nmap/README.md

 ## Null Scan

 The null scan does not set any flag; all six flag bits are set to zero.
 You can choose this scan using the `-sN` option.
 A TCP packet with no flags set will not trigger any response when it reaches an open port, as shown in the figure below.
 Therefore, from Nmap’s perspective, a lack of reply in a null scan indicates that either the port is open or a firewall is blocking the packet.
+This method can also **bypass some firewalls and intrusion detection systems** due to its unusual nature making it more stealthy.

 ![](Pasted%20image%2020241124085245.png)